jocialmedia/fullstack_nanodegree_project2_tournament-results/README.md

 # Option 1.
 Run a new tournament.
-This is an example for a Eliminaton tournament with 4 players:
+This is an example for a Elimination tournament with 4 players:
 ![alt tag](https://github.com/jocialmedia/fullstack_nanodegree_project2_tournament-results/blob/master/pics/tournament_simulator_example-tournament-elimination.png?raw=true)